JohnRazonado/2ndYear-CVSU-Notes/(FITT 3) PE/Equipment and Facilities of Badminton.md

 ![](file:///C:/Users/Works/AppData/Local/Packages/oice_16_974fa576_32c1d314_1ec2/AC/Temp/msohtmlclip1/01/clip_image002.jpg)

 2. **SHUTTLE COCK**
-- Shall be made of natural feathered or Synthetic materials
-- Feathered is from a goose and 16 overlapping with a cork base
-- The shuttle shall have 16 feathers fixed in the base.
-- The shuttle shall weigh from 4.74 to 5.50 grams

 ![Parts of a Shuttlecock](Pasted%20image%2020221009115727.png)
+- Can be **natural feathered** or **Synthetic materials**
+	-  The shuttle shall have 16 feathers fixed in the base from a goose
+		- Feathers are overlapping in the cork base
+- Weighs 4.74 to 5.50 grams

 ![Synthetic Shuttlecock](Pasted%20image%2020221009115751.png)![Feathered Shuttlecock](Pasted%20image%2020221009115805.png)
 **SYNTHETIC                                            FEATHERED**